zhuminjie/OpenSeesPyDoc/docs/meshobj.rst

 #. :meth:`mesh.line`
 #. :meth:`mesh.tri`
+#. :meth:`mesh.PFEM`

 .. classmethod:: mesh.line(nds)

    Create a line mesh object.
+The line mesh take 2 :class:`node` objects for each element.

    ========================   ======================================================================
    ``nds`` |list|             A list of :class:`node`, which define the line.